herschel666/photoblog/_sets/munich-venice-pt1/munich-venice-pt1-10.md

   - bw
 ---

-When climbing up to the _Europahütte_ we got a thick layer of clouds, which we happily left below us.
+When climbing up to the _Europahütte_ we got into a thick layer of clouds, which we happily left below us.